frajazz/gaiasandbox/README.md

 the frames per second will be shown at the top-right.

 - **program.ui.theme** -
 Specifies the GUI theme.
-Two themes are available: `birght` and `dark`.
+Two themes are available: `bright` and `dark`.